 A Virtual Innovation Studio is a five-week, faculty-led innovation sprint on a project in collaboration with an industry partner.
 The experience is open to any student from any major.
 Students in mandatory co-op programs can earn Experiential Explorations Program (EEP) credit for participating.

 As a student, you will work on a cross-disciplinary team on a project to generate new knowledge, identify new opportunities, explore new creative concepts, or make speculative predictions about the future.
 You will spend about 25 hours per week for five weeks (125 hours total) on a guided process of landscape assessment, user research, concept brainstorming, prototyping, and developing deliverables.

 You'll have a unique opportunity to experience collaborating remotely while flexing into stretch roles within and outside your discipline.
 You are permitted to show all project work in your portfolio and disclose your participation on your resume and in future interviews.

-Dates and projects for the Summer 2021 sprint sessions are being developed.
+Dates and projects for the future sessions are being developed.

 If you are interested in participating in a Virtual Innovation Studio, please complete this (non-competitive) application.
 Your responses help us gauge interest and form teams.
 You are not committing to anything yet.

 If you have questions, you may contact Professor Aaron Bradley.